 Great is the Lord, and greatly to be praised, in the city of our God, in his holy mountain,

-For he planted it well, for the enjoyment of the whole earth.
-The mountains of Sion, on the sides of the north, the city of the great King.
+For he has founded for the joy of the whole earth: Mount Sion, on the sides of the north, the city of the great King.

-God is known in her towers whenever he brings help to her.
+God is known in her towers when he defends her.

-Behold, the kings of the earth assembled, they came on together,
+For behold, the kings of the earth assembled, they came together,

-They saw her so and they marveled, they were troubled, they were shaken,
+They saw her so and they wondered, they were troubled, they were shaken,

 Trembling seized hold of them, pangs as of a woman in travail.

-With a violent wind thou shalt break the ships of Tarsis.
+With a violent wind thou shalt break the ships of Tharsis.

 As we have heard, so we have seen in the city of the Lord of Hosts; in the city of our God.
 God has established her forever.
 Diapsalma